Saaapling/FriendTorrent/README.md

 			* Manual hash calculation + check serialized file
 		* Todo notify others Cancel to if they are downloading the same piece (useful in 'endgame')
 		* Send out 'haves' if we have downloaded a peice
+			* AKKA Actors for broadcasting 'haves' to other tasks.

 		* Integration with friend viewer co. ping Shio